evannetwork/evannetwork.github.io/dev/blockchain.md

 * optimized for enterprise business >> high transactions throughput and 3sec BlockTime
 * new blocks can only signed by known [MasterNodes](/doc/masternode) >> [51%](https://learncryptography.com/cryptocurrency/51-attack) attacks are not possible

-User and developers can access the evan.network Blockchain via RPC Endpoints or can sync the chain with an own node.
+User and developers can access the evan.network Blockchain via our RPC Endpoints or can sync the chain with an own Parity.
+The own Parity node is the best option for developers to connect onpremise applications like e.g. DB, ERP, CRM, PPS system with evan.network.
+The RPC Endpoint is the best option for ÐAPPs and interactive applications.
+The RPC Endpoint is also provided decentralized through all MasterNode providers.

+Like in the public Ethrereum chain, all read applications against the chain are free.
+If you will submit transactions to the chain you need [EVE Tokens](/doc/eve) to pay the GAS costs that depend on the complexity of the transaction.

+Different from other blockchains the paid GAS costs are not get paid to the MasterNodes.
+All [EVE Tokens](/doc/eve) that are paid from users and applications are gathered in a [DAO](/doc/dao) owned SmartContract.

 ## core - Production Chain